Henry B. Mattingly: Opening supply lines

-Braxton Bragg was unaware of planned operation but had hear from scouts of Hooker's pending river crossing at Bridgeport.
+Braxton Bragg was unaware of the planned operation but had heard from scouts of Hooker's pending river crossing at Bridgeport.
 Concerned about his left flank, he ordered Longstreet to move additional units into Lookout Valley, but, unknown to Bragg, the order was ignored.
 Furthermore, Longstreet's lack of diligence allowed command mix ups to leave only two regiments near Brown's Ferry.
 The Rebels held Brown's Ferry with Oates' 4th Alabama of Law's undermanned Brigade of Hood's Division of Longstreet's Corps.
 This was deemed a weak link to be exploited.

 While Mattingly and his brigade remained in the fortifications, Smith took two infantry brigades (Hazen's and Turchin's) and the army's Engineer Brigade (COL Stanley).
 On October 26, Turchin moved across Moccasin Point to hold the east bank at Brown's Ferry.
 At 03:00 on October 27, Hazen ferried his brigade in pontoon boats manned by Stanley's engineers Hazen's force slipped around Moccasin Point past the Lookout Mountain pickets.
 Using the river's current for swift movement, an early morning fog helped cover their movements.
 The landing was made at ferry landing's west side at 05:00 in relative silence allowing U.S. troops to come ashore, drive off the Confederate pickets, and immediately begin entrenching.
 By dawn, company guarded the ferry itself, with five companies nearby in reserve.